-A small plane crashed on Sunday during an air show in Wisconsin, killing the 47-year-old pilot.
+A small place crashed during an air show in Wisconsin, killing the 47-year-old pilot.

-According to the Associated Press, the crash occurred at the Stevens Point Municipal Airport at around 12:20 p.m.
+According to The Washington Post, the crash occurred at the Stevens Point Municipal Airport at around 12:20 p.m.

 While police haven't released the name of the pilot, they did say that the plane crashed about 1,000 feet east from the airport runway after aerial maneuvers that were being performed during an aerobatics portion of the show.

-The crash brought the show to a sudden end, which resulted in the airport closing early as well.
+The crash brought the show to a sudden end, the airport was closed early as well.

 The Journal Sentinel reports that witnesses saw the plane spiraling toward the ground and then crashing into some trees.